CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/LightAndVision.md

 ### Darkvision

 A special ability that many creatures in fantasy realms, particularly those that live underground, possess.
 This ability allows a creature to see in dim light as if it were bright light, and see in darkness as if it were dim light up to a certain distance.
 However, the trade-off is that they can't distinguish colors in the dark, only different shades of gray.

+### Truesight

+A being possessing truesight can, within a designated range, perceive both in regular and magical darkness, observe invisible entities and objects, effortlessly discern visual illusions, succeed on skill checks against them, and discern the true form of a shapechanger or a creature altered by magic.
+Additionally, this creature has the ability to see into the Ethereal Plane.